dblommesteijn/vagrant-tools/README.md

 # Vagrant::Tools

 Vagrant cli configuration management tool.
 The missing tool for vagrant that allows you to control all your vagrant instances.
-Use cli command: `vgls` to list all vagrant configs (all Vagrantfiles), and `vgctl target vgcmd` to control them from outside of the cwd.
+Use cli command: `vgls` to list all vagrant configs (all Vagrantfiles), and `vgctl [target] [vgcmd]` to control configurations from outside the Vagrantfile dir.

 **Example**